talarip/cr-workshop/README.md

 ## Why?
 Aviod Technical debt.
-Make sure of clean code and simple design.
+Make sure of clean code and simple design and security

 ## What to make sure in CR?
 All ACs are met